NetoECommerce/Skeletal/testing.md

 ## ADDRESS BOOK

+Neto features an address book feature which allows users who are logged in to add, edit and remove postage addresses to their account.
+This can be done both from the checkout and from the accounts page.

+**Actions to test:**

+- Adding an entry to the address book (accounts page and checkout)
+- Removing an entry from the address book
+- Selecting an entry in the address book on the checkout

 ### $.add_addressbook_entry()

 Used of the 'Edit Your Address Book' page in the Account Summary page, it requires the following input fields to be filled out to add an address to the addressbook database: